LlewBach/aj-builder/README.md

 The first thing that comes to mind is to compress the images on the index.html.
 I already downloaded the smallest image size from Unsplash, but they clearly need to be smaller, especially for the sake of the mobile site.

+Having compressed the images, Lighthouse performance for the index page on mobile has gone from 50 to 93, but for desktop it's dropped from 93 to 82...

+Moving on, I added alt-text to all the index.html images.
+I then added aria-labels to all div background images on the other pages, as well as role="img".
+I then filled in the alt text for the bootstrap carousel.